odileeds/uk-government-organisations/README.md

 # UK Government organisations

 Combining lists of UK Government organisations to make useful CSV files.
+Automatically updates on the 1st of the month.

 ## Sources